nipun-das/Java-Programs/README.md

 # Java-Programs
-- A compilation of some of the simplest programs in Java.
+- A compilation of basic programs in Java.
-- This repository will be helpful for you to study some of the basic concepts in Java OOP
+- This repository will be helpful for you to study some of the important concepts in Java OOP.
+- Source : Java - The Complete Reference - 9th Edition by Herbert Schildt